-Schedule of areas of land and buildings in Rural Areas (Excluding Beersheba).
-Schedule of areas of Vacant Sites and Total N.A.V. of holdings being Arab-owned property in Urban Areas.
+A/1 Schedule of areas of land and building in Rural Areas (Excluding Beersheba)

+A/2 Schedule of areas of Vacant Sites and Total N.A.V. of holdings being

+Arab-owned property in Urban Areas.

-Schedule of Tax Categories under the Rural Property Tax Ordinance, 1942.
+Schedule of Tax Categories under the Rural Property Tax Ordinance, 1942. В

 Classification of Palestine into land and Rainfall Zones.
+C.

-1. INTRODUCTION
+INTRODUCTION

-1. In its resolution 394 (V) adopted by the General Assembly on 14 December 1950, the United Nations Conciliation for Palestine was directed inter alia to "make such arrangements as it may consider necessary for the assessment and payment of compensation in pursuance of paragraph 11 of General Assembly resolution 194 (111)."
+In its resolution 394 (V) adopted by the General Assembly on 14 December 1950, the United Nations Conciliation for Palestine was directed inter alia to "make such arrangements as it may consider necessary for the assessment and payment of compensation in pursuance of paragraph 11 of General Assembly resolution 194 (III)."

-The Commission, following the reaffirmation by the delegation of Israel at the Paris Conference on 14 November 1951, that Israel was ready to contribute to the settlement of the question of compensation for Arab property abandoned in its territory, instructed its Land Specialist to undertake discussions on a technical level 1.
-On the conclusion of these discussions the Commission decided that the work of assessing potential claims to compensation should be started without delay 2.
-Accordingly, it requested the Secretary-General to set up a special staff to undertake first the identification and then the valuation of Arab immovable property holdings in Israel for which compensation might be claimed.
+The Commission, following the reaffirmation by the delegation of Israel at the Paris Conference on 14 November 1951, that Israel was ready to contribute to the settlement of the question of compensation for Arab property abandoned in its territory, instructed its Land Specialist to contribute to the settlement of the question of compensation for Arab property abandoned in its territory, instructed its Land Specialist to undertake discussions on a technical level.
+1/0 n the conclusion of these discussions the Commission decided that the work of assessing potential claims to compensation should be started without delay.
+2/Accordingly, it requested the Secretary-General to set up a special staff to undertake first the identification and then the valuation of Arab immovable property holdings in Israel for which compensation might be claimed.
 Under the direction of Land Experts the Commission's Office for Identification and Valuation has carried on the project both at Headquarters in New York and in Jerusalem.
 The bulk of the identification work was done in Jerusalem from which city it was possible to obtain access to the various necessary records.
 The valuation work has been largely carried out with a smaller specialist staff at New York.

-The purpose of identification was to bring into existence a compact 2. record of individual Arab land holdings in Israel which could be used as a basis for verifying individual claims to ownership.
-The identification was to describe the ownership, interest in, and nature of, each holding as at the date of the termination of the British Mandate, namely, 15 May 1948.
-3

-Valuation is a natural corollary of identification without which the project would be incomplete.
-The values to be ascertained were the market values of the various holdings at the date of the adoption by the General Assembly of the Partition Plan, namely, 29 November 1947.

-The following paragraphs explain in detail the methods adopted to achieve the identification and the techniques of the valuation work.
+- 2. The purpose of identification was to bring into existence a compact record of individual Arab land holdings in Israel which could be used as a basis for verifying individual claims to ownership.
+The identification was to describe the ownership, interest in, and nature of, each holding as at the date of the termination of the British Mandate, namely, 15 May 1948. - Valuation is a natural corollary of identification without which the project would be incomplete.
+The values to be ascertained were the market values of the various holdings at the date of the adoption by the General Assembly of the Partition Plan, namely, 29 November 1947. - The following paragraphs explain in detail the methods adopted to achieve the identification and the techniques of the valuation work.